 In 1985, a skier and the slogan The Greatest Snow on Earth first appeared on Utah's license plates.
 Here in Utah, we're crazy about our snow and had a heck of a time limiting this list of Utah snow facts to 10.
 If you love snow, please share this page.

 Utah's Cottonwood Canyons are one of the snowiest places in the world, with Alta averaging 551 inches of snow annually.

 From December through March, more than a foot of snow falls every five days.

 This creates the perfect "body" to float your skis through powder.

-If you live for the snorkel-deep days, the good news is that Utah receives, on average, 18 Monster Dumps (12 inches of snow or more within a 24-hour period) throughout the winter.
+If you live for the snorkel-deep days, the good news is that Utah receives, on average, 18 Utah Powder Days (12''+ in 24hrs) throughout the winter.